Hogan Lovells US LLP

 Ladies and Gentlemen:

-We are acting as counsel to Equifax Inc., a Georgia corporation (the Company), in connection with the issuance pursuant to an Indenture dated as of May 12, 2016 (the Base Indenture), between the Company and U.S. Bank National Association, as trustee (the Trustee), as supplemented by the Seventh Supplemental Indenture, dated as of the date hereof relating to the Notes (as defined below) (the Seventh Supplemental Indenture, together with the Base Indenture, the Indenture), between the Company and the Trustee, of $400 million aggregate principal amount of the Companys 2.600% Senior Notes due 2025 (the 2025 Notes) and $600 million aggregate principal amount of the Companys 3.100% Senior Notes due 2030 (the 2030 Notes and, together with the 2025 Notes, the Notes), and the sale of the Notes pursuant to an Underwriting Agreement, dated April 22, 2020 (the Agreement), among the Company and BofA Securities, Inc., J.P.
-Morgan Securities LLC and Wells Fargo Securities, LLC, as representatives of the several underwriters named therein (the Underwriters), and pursuant to the Companys automatic shelf registration statement on Form S-3 (File No. 333-232854) filed with the Securities and Exchange Commission (the SEC) on July 26, 2019 (the Registration Statement).
+We are acting as counsel to Equifax Inc., a Georgia corporation (the Company), in connection with the issuance pursuant to an Indenture dated as of May 12, 2016 (the Base Indenture), between the Company and U.S. Bank Trust Company, National Association (successor in interest to U.S. Bank National Association), as trustee (the Trustee), as supplemented by the Tenth Supplemental Indenture, dated as of the date hereof relating to the Notes (as defined below) (the Tenth Supplemental Indenture, and together with the Base Indenture, the Indenture), between the Company and the Trustee, of $750,000,000 aggregate principal amount of the Companys 5.100% Senior Notes due 2027 (the Notes), and the sale of the Notes pursuant to an Underwriting Agreement, dated September 7, 2022 (the Agreement), among the Company and BofA Securities, Inc., J.P.
+Morgan Securities LLC, Mizuho Securities USA LLC, and Wells Fargo Securities, LLC, as representatives of the several underwriters named therein, and pursuant to the Companys automatic shelf registration statement on Form S-3 (File No. 333-266290) filed with the Securities and Exchange Commission on July 22, 2022 (the Registration Statement).
 This opinion letter is furnished to you at your request to enable you to fulfill the requirements of Item 601(b)(5) of Regulation S K, 17 C.F.R. § 229.601(b)(5), in connection with the Registration Statement.

 For purposes of this opinion letter, we have examined copies of such agreements, instruments and documents as we have deemed an appropriate basis on which to render the opinions hereinafter expressed.
 In our examination of the aforesaid documents, we have assumed the genuineness of all signatures, the legal capacity of all natural persons, the accuracy and completeness of all documents submitted to us, the authenticity of all original documents, and the conformity to authentic original documents of all documents submitted to us as copies (including pdfs).
 As to all matters of fact, we have relied on the representations and statements of fact made in the documents so reviewed, and we have not independently established the facts so relied on.
 This opinion letter is given, and all statements herein are made, in the context of the foregoing.

-party to the Indenture is validly existing and in good standing in all necessary jurisdictions; (iv) the Indenture constitutes a valid and binding obligation, enforceable against each of such other parties other than the Company in accordance with its terms; (v) there has been no mutual mistake of fact or misunderstanding, or fraud, duress or undue influence, in connection with the negotiation, execution or delivery of the Indenture, and the conduct of all parties to the Indenture has complied with any requirements of good faith, fair dealing and conscionability; and (vi) there are and have been no agreements or understandings among the parties, written or oral, and there is and has been no usage of trade or course of prior dealing among the parties (and no act or omission of any party), that would, in any such case, define, supplement or qualify the terms of the Indenture.
+name, and the descriptions of the form and jurisdiction of organization, of each entity contained in the Indenture and in this opinion letter are accurate in all respects); (iv) the Indenture constitutes a valid and binding obligation, enforceable against each of such other parties other than the Company in accordance with its terms; (v) there has been no mutual mistake of fact or misunderstanding, or fraud, duress or undue influence, in connection with the negotiation, execution or delivery of the Indenture, and the conduct of all parties to the Indenture has complied with any requirements of good faith, fair dealing and conscionability; and (vi) there are and have been no agreements or understandings among the parties, written or oral, and there is and has been no usage of trade or course of prior dealing among the parties (and no act or omission of any party), that would, in any such case, define, supplement or qualify the terms of the Indenture.
 We have also assumed the validity and constitutionality of each relevant statute, rule, regulation and agency action covered by this opinion letter.

-Based upon, subject to and limited by the foregoing, we are of the opinion that the Notes have been duly authorized on behalf of the Company and that, following (i) receipt by the Company of the consideration for the Notes specified in the Underwriting Agreement, and (ii) the due execution, authentication, issuance and delivery of the Notes pursuant to the terms of the Indenture, the Notes will constitute valid and binding obligations of the Company.
+Based upon, subject to and limited by the foregoing, we are of the opinion that, following (i) receipt by the Company of the consideration for the Notes specified in the Agreement, and (ii) the due execution, authentication, issuance and delivery of the Notes pursuant to the terms of the Indenture, the Notes will constitute valid and binding obligations of the Company.

-The opinion expressed above with respect to the valid and binding nature of obligations may be limited by bankruptcy, insolvency, reorganization, receivership, moratorium or other laws affecting creditors rights (including, without limitation, the effect of statutory and other law regarding fraudulent conveyances, fraudulent transfers and preferential transfers) and by the exercise of judicial discretion and the application of principles of equity, good faith, fair dealing, reasonableness, conscionability and materiality (regardless of whether the Securities are considered in a proceeding in equity or at law).
+The opinion expressed above with respect to the valid and binding nature of obligations may be limited by bankruptcy, insolvency, reorganization, receivership, moratorium or other laws affecting creditors rights and remedies (including, without limitation, the effect of statutory and other law regarding fraudulent conveyances and fraudulent, preferential or voidable transfers) and by the exercise of judicial discretion and the application of principles of equity, good faith, fair dealing, reasonableness, conscionability and materiality (regardless of whether the Notes are considered in a proceeding in equity or at law), including, without limitation, principles limiting the availability of specific performance and injunctive relief.

-This opinion letter has been prepared for use in connection with the filing by the Company of a Current Report on Form 8-K on the date hereof, which Form 8-K will be incorporated by reference in the Registration Statement and speaks as of the date hereof.
+This opinion letter has been prepared for use in connection with the filing by the Company of a Current Report on Form 8-K, which Form 8-K will be incorporated by reference in the Registration Statement, and speaks as of the date hereof.
 We assume no obligation to advise of any changes in the foregoing subsequent to the delivery of this opinion letter.